kiannaamaya/kiannaamaya/README.md

 - 👋 Hi, I’m Kianna!
 I'm 20 years old and I'm a senior Economics student at North Carolina A&T State University.
-- 👀 I’m interested in front-end engineering.
+- 👀 I’m interested in full-stack development and machine learning.
 - 🌱 I’m currently learning deep learning.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...